omniosorg/omniosorg.github.io/_docs/setup/zones.md

 when performing a package update from the global zone, core system packages within lipkg zones are automatically updated at the same time.
-It is possible to extend this to upgrade all packages and to upgrade multiple likg zones in parallel via command line options or pkg properties.
+It is possible to extend this to upgrade all packages and to upgrade multiple lipkg zones in parallel via command line options or pkg properties.
 See XXX below.

 A further benefit over ipkg zones is that major version upgrades can be